-Stacey Putka: Breaking through fear and misunderstanding about incarceration
+Stacey Putka: Breaking through the fear and misunderstanding surrounding incarceration

-Through equal parts inspiration, frustration, and necessity, Stacey Putka, a former Miss Colorado, co-founded and leads Breakthrough, a nonprofit dedicated to address recidivism and unemployment rates in Colorado.
-Through their innovative Inside-Out model, Breakthrough helps incarcerated individuals in five men’s facilities and one women’s facility gain the skills they need in order to thrive after their release.
+Relying on equal parts inspiration, frustration, and necessity, Stacey Putka, a former Miss Colorado, co-founded and leads Breakthrough Alliance of Colorado, a nonprofit that addresses recidivism and challenges misperceptions about the criminal justice system.
+Starting while people are still incarcerated, Breakthrough helps individuals in five men’s facilities and one women’s facility gain professional skills, work on character development, and engage in reentry planning so they can thrive after their release.
+Breakthrough then continues to work with individuals when they’re on the outside.
 The secret to their success, Putka says, is the participation of dozens of volunteer coaches, business and community leaders, friends, and family members who help individuals and communities break through fear and misunderstanding about incarceration.

-How did you become interested in prison reform and recidivism?
+How did you become interested in prison reform and addressing recidivism?

 My interest in this work actually started with mental health and substance misuse treatment.
 Before I was born, my dad struggled with addiction, but he went to rehab and maintained his sobriety for the rest of his life.
 He became an entrepreneur and the best dad a little girl could ask for.
 He was always open about the daily discipline it took to stay sober, and that honesty made me want to help people like him.